Short-wavelength mesophases in the ground states of core-softened particles in two-dimensions

 \subsection{From generic to specific ansatz}

-In order to identify candidates for possible short-wavelength ground-states we have performed molecular dynamics simulations.
-These were carried out in a NVT ensemble through an overdamped Langevin equation in dimensionless form, given by:

-where $T$ is the temperature of the thermal bath and $\xi_i(t)$ is a white noise with $\left<\xi_i(t)\right>=0$ and $\left<\xi_i(t)\xi_j(t')\right>=\delta_{ij}\delta(t-t')$.
-These simulations were performed using 400 particles, whose equations of motion were integrated using a stochastic RK4 algorithm \cite{Gard1988}, with the addition of the parallel tempering technique \cite{Hukushima1996, Sugita1999} in order to overcome metastable states.
-These exploratory results are not presented here and have not limited in any aspect our results, but were instrumental to initiate the construction of the ground-state ansatz for each phase.

-The simulations suggested that, in the low-density region of interest $\rho<2.5$, corresponding to short-wavelength ground states, the cluster phases have occupation numbers between 2 and 4.
+The simulations results suggested that, in the low-density region of interest $\rho<2.5$, corresponding to short-wavelength ground states, the cluster phases have occupation numbers between 2 and 4.
 To explore as many possible cluster ground states as feasible with energy minimization, we began by considering a generic ansatz, illustrated for cluster 2 in Figure~\ref{fig:general_ansatz}.
-Rather than assuming a triangular lattice of clusters, we allowed a general angle $\theta$ between primitive translation vectors and variable lattice parameters along each primitive direction, described by aa along the x-axis and $b$ along the $\theta$ direction.
+Rather than assuming a triangular lattice of clusters, we allowed a general angle $\theta$ between primitive translation vectors and variable lattice parameters along each primitive direction, described by $a$ along the x-axis and $b$ along the $\theta$ direction.